webmandesign/webmandesign/README.md

 I create open source software, mainly focused on [accessibility ready WordPress themes](https://www.webmandesign.eu/project-tag/accessibility-ready/).

 - 🤔 I’m currently learning WordPress full site editng and how to build a block theme and block plugin.
-- 🤓 I’m currently working on an epic block theme with flexibility comparable to a classic theme.
+- 🤓 I’m currently working on an epic block theme with flexibility of a classic theme.
 A true hybrid theme for real world usage.

 ---